Ancient Near East

 The excavations inspired The Nineveh Court at the 1851 World's Fair in London and a style of decorative art and architecture called Assyrian Revival.
 Ancient Near Eastern art remains popular today; in 2007 a 2.25 inch high, early 3rd millennium limestone sculpture, the Guennol Lioness, was sold for 57.2 million dollars, the second most expensive piece of sculpture sold at that time.

 A Complex History

 The history of the Ancient Near East is complex and the names of rulers and locations are often difficult to read, pronounce and spell.
 Moreover, this is a part of the world which today remains remote from the West culturally while political tensions have impeded mutual understanding.
 However, once you get a handle on the general geography of the area and its history, the art reveals itself as uniquely beautiful, intimate and fascinating in its complexity.

 Mesopotamia remains a region of stark geographical contrasts: vast deserts rimmed by rugged mountain ranges, punctuated by lush oases.
 Flowing through this topography are rivers and it was the irrigation systems that drew off the water from these rivers, specifically in southern Mesopotamia, that provided the support for the very early urban centers here.

-The region lacks stone (for building), precious metals and timber.
+The region lacks stone (for building) and precious metals and timber.
 Historically, it has relied on the long-distance trade of its agricultural products to secure these materials.
 The large-scale irrigation systems and labor required for extensive farming was managed by a centralized authority.
 The early development of this authority, over large numbers of people in an urban center, is really what distinguishes Mesopotamia and gives it a special position in the history of Western culture.
 Here, for the first time, thanks to ample food and a strong administrative class, the West develops a very high level of craft specialization and artistic production.